RussellArvin/VeriShield/README.md

 4. **Threat Analysis** - Verified misinformation is assessed for risk
    - Evaluates potential reach and impact
-   - Assigns threat levels from 'Low' to 'Critical'
+   - Assigns threat levels from 'No Threat' to 'Low' to 'Critical'
    - Examines images for manipulation using deepfake detection

 5. **Response Generation** - AI creates appropriate responses
    - Tailors responses based on threat level and content
-   - Provides quick-response templates and detailed response options
+   - Provides quick-response templates and detailed response options, which can be edited

 All data is stored in Supabase and displayed in the Next.js web application.